invad0r/notable-notes/notes/mysql.md

 UPDATE nicetable SET nicefield='VALUE' WHERE somthing=1;
 SELECT * FROM nicetable WHERE somthing=1; #check COMMIT;
 ROLLBACK;   -- or if you want to reset changes

+INSERT INTO table_name (column1, column2, column3, ...)
+VALUES (value1, value2, value3, ...);
 ```

 ## see also